Getting Started with Particle Metropolis-Hastings for Inference in Nonlinear Dynamical Models: Estimating the states in a linear Gaussian SSM

-\code{<initialiseStates>} For the LGSS model \eqref{eq:lgss:state:lgssmodel}, we have that $\mu_{\theta}(x_0)=\delta_0(x_0)$ so all the particles are initially set to $x^{(1:N)}_0=x_0=0$ and all weights to $w^{(1:N)}_0 = 1/N$ (as all particles are identical).
-This operation is implemented by: \begin{Code} <initialiseStates> = ancestorIndices[, 1] <- 1:noParticles particles[ ,1] <- initialState xHatFiltered[ ,1] <- initialState normalisedWeights[ ,1] = 1 / noParticles \end{Code}

-\code{<resampleParticles>} The particles in the filter corresponds to a number of different hypotheses of what the value of the latent state could be.
+particles <- matrix(0, nrow = noParticles, ncol = T + 1) ancestorIndices <- matrix(0, nrow = noParticles, ncol = T + 1) weights <- matrix(1, nrow = noParticles, ncol = T + 1) normalizedWeights <- matrix(0, nrow = noParticles, ncol = T + 1) xHatFiltered <- matrix(0, nrow = T, ncol = 1) logLikelihood <- 0 \end{Code} \code{<initializeStates>} For the LGSS model \eqref{eq:lgss:state:lgssmodel}, we have that $\mu_{\theta}(x_0)=\delta_0(x_0)$ so all the particles are initially set to $x^{(1:N)}_0=x_0=0$ and all weights to $w^{(1:N)}_0 = 1/N$ (as all particles are identical).
+This operation is implemented by: \begin{Code} <initializeStates> = ancestorIndices[, 1] <- 1:noParticles particles[, 1] <- initialState xHatFiltered[, 1] <- initialState normalizedWeights[, 1] = 1 / noParticles \end{Code} \code{<resampleParticles>} The particles in the filter corresponds to a number of different hypotheses of what the value of the latent state could be.
 The weights represents the probability that a given particle has generated the observation under the model.
 In the resampling step, this information is used to focus the computational effort of the particle filter to the relevant part of the state-space, i.e., to particles with a large weight.

 This is done by randomly duplicating particles with large weights and discarding particles with small weights, such that the total number of particles always remains the same.
 Note that, the resampling step is unbiased in the sense that the expected proportions of the resampled particles are given by the particle weights\footnote{This unbiasedness property is crucial for the PMH algorithm to be valid.
-As a consequence, adaptive methods \citep[Sec.\ 3.5]{DoucetJohansen2011} that only resamples the particle system at certain iterations cannot be used within PMH.}.
+As a consequence, adaptive methods \citep[Section~3.5]{DoucetJohansen2011} that only resamples the particle system at certain iterations cannot be used within PMH.}.
 This step is important as the particle system otherwise would consist of only a single unique particle after a few iterations.
 This would result in a large variance in \eqref{eq:lgss:state:estimatetestfunction}.

 In our implementation, we make use of \textit{multinomial} resampling, which is also known as a weighted bootstrap with replacement.
 The output from this procedure are the so-called \textit{ancestor indices} $a^{(i)}_t$ for each particle $i$, which can be interpreted as the parent index of particle $i$ at time $t$.
 For each $i=1,\ldots,N$, the ancestor index is sampled from the multinomial (categorical) distribution with